 - Seizures and deaths have happened after the use of lindane lotion many times or for a long time.
-Rarely, seizures and deaths have happened after one use of this medicine.
+Rarely, seizures and deaths have happened after one use of lindane lotion.
 Follow how to use very closely.
 Use lindane lotion only when you are not helped by some other drug or if you cannot use some other drug.

-- Do not use this medicine in premature infants, if you have certain skin problems like psoriasis or atopic dermatitis, or if you have ever had seizures.
+- Do not use lindane lotion in premature infants, if you have certain skin problems like psoriasis or atopic dermatitis, or if you have ever had seizures.
 Use with caution in children, in older people, and in people who weigh less than 110 pounds (50 kilograms).
 The chance of seizures may be raised.
 Talk with your doctor.

 - Follow how to use as you have been told by the doctor or read the package insert.

 - You may have itching after using lindane lotion.
 This does not always mean the drug did not work.
 Talk to your doctor about what to do.

 Uses of Lindane Lotion:

 What do I need to tell my doctor BEFORE I take Lindane Lotion?